Fix Air Compressor Not Building Pressure: 9 Common

 Air Leaks

-• Problem: Even small leaks can prevent a compressor from reaching its cut-out pressure, as air escapes faster than it can be compressed.
+• Problem: Even small leaks prevent a compressor from reaching cut-out pressure as air escapes faster than it’s compressed.
 Common leak points include hoses, fittings, tank welds, pressure switch connections, and drain valves.

-• Detection: With the system pressurized (and power off if investigating closely), spray a solution of soapy water onto all connections, hoses, and valves.
-Bubbles will form where air is escaping.
+• Detection: With the system pressurized (and power off for close inspection), spray soapy water onto all connections, hoses, and valves.
+Bubbles will form where air escapes.

 • Fix: Tighten loose connections.
-For persistent leaks in hoses or fittings, replacement might be necessary.
-Ensure all drain valves are fully closed and not faulty.
+Replace persistently leaking hoses or fittings.
+Ensure all drain valves are fully closed and functional.
 Damaged tank welds or major component leaks may require professional welding or replacement.

 Faulty Check Valve

-• Problem: The check valve is a one-way valve located between the pump and the air tank.
-Its function is to prevent compressed air from flowing back from the tank into the pump once the compressor shuts off.
-If it fails, air will continuously leak back into the pump, preventing pressure build-up.
-You might hear a constant hiss from the unloader valve or air intake even when the compressor is off.
+• Problem: The check valve, located between the pump and air tank, prevents compressed air from flowing back into the pump.
+If it fails, air continuously leaks back, preventing pressure build-up.
+You might hear a constant hiss from the unloader valve or air intake when the compressor is off.

 • Detection: With the tank pressurized, shut off the compressor.
 If air hisses or leaks back through the unloader valve or intake filter, the check valve is likely faulty.

-• Fix: Replace the faulty check valve.
-This typically involves unscrewing it from the tank and pump outlet.
+• Fix: Replace the faulty check valve by unscrewing it from the tank and pump outlet.

 Unloader Valve Malfunctions

-• Problem: The unloader valve relieves pressure on the pump during startup, allowing the motor to start without heavy load.
-If it’s stuck open, or its solenoid (in rotary screw compressors) fails, the compressor will run continuously without building pressure, as air is constantly vented.
-For piston compressors, a defective unloader valve may manifest as a continuous leak or the absence of the characteristic “blow down” sound when the compressor unloads.
+• Problem: The unloader valve relieves pressure on the pump during startup.
+If stuck open, or its solenoid fails (in rotary screw compressors), the compressor runs continuously without building pressure as air is constantly vented.
+In piston compressors, a defective unloader valve may manifest as a continuous leak or the absence of the characteristic “blow down” sound.

 • Detection: Listen for a continuous hiss from the intake filter or unloader mechanism when the compressor is running.
 For rotary screw units, check the solenoid valve logic.

 • Fix: Inspect the unloader valve for obstructions or damage.
-Clean or replace the valve if it’s stuck.
-For solenoid-operated valves, test the solenoid coil and replace if necessary.
+Clean or replace if stuck.
+For solenoid-operated valves, test and replace the solenoid coil if necessary.

 Clogged Air Filters

-• Problem: A dirty or clogged intake air filter restricts the amount of air entering the compressor pump, reducing its ability to compress air efficiently.
+• Problem: A dirty intake air filter restricts air entering the compressor pump, reducing compression efficiency.
 In rotary screw compressors, clogged oil filters or separator elements can also restrict airflow and reduce pressure.

 • Detection: Visually inspect the intake filter for dirt and debris.
-For internal filters, a significant drop in pressure might be the only indicator.
+For internal filters, a significant pressure drop might be the only indicator.

 Worker replacing a dirty air compressor intake filter to improve efficiency and pressure build-up.Worker replacing a dirty air compressor intake filter to improve efficiency and pressure build-up.